-Restricting Testamentary Freedom: Ex Ante Versus Ex Post Considerations
+Restricting Testamentary Freedom: Ex Ante Versus Ex Post Justifications

-Keywords: testamentary freedom, dead hand, social welfare, ex ante, ex post, property, bequests, trusts, probate, succession law
+Keywords: testamentary freedom, dead hand, social welfare, ex ante, ex post, property, bequests, inheritance, wills, trusts, probate, nonprobate, imperfect information, negative externalities, intergenerational equity, succession law

 JEL Classification: K11